Christopher Largen: Bohemia Rising: The Story of Fry Street

-In 2007, Largen produced and directed The Burning of Fry Street, a documentary about an arts community protest that evolves into arson and economic terrorism.
+In 2007, Largen produced and directed The Burning of Fry Street, a documentary about an arts community protest that evolved into arson and economic sabotage.

-In May 2006, the 100-block of Fry Street in Largen's hometown of Denton, Texas was purchased by United Equities, a Houston-based real estate company, which announced that several of the historic buildings would be demolished to accommodate a corporate strip center.
-A grassroots effort by the non-profit organization Save Fry Street was unsuccessful in preventing the development.
+In May 2006, the 100-block of Fry Street in Largen's hometown of Denton, Texas, was purchased by United Equities, a Houston-based real estate company, which announced that several of the historic buildings would be demolished to accommodate a corporate strip center.
+A grassroots effort by the nonprofit organization Save Fry Street was unsuccessful in preventing the development.

-In June 2007, Largen arrived at Fry Street, hoping to obtain demolition process shots, when he discovered that activists had seized the gutted building that housed The Tomato Pizza.
-Largen decided to stay and keep filming, conducting interviews with dozens of people, including James Taylor Moseley, a local activist and musician who chained himself to The Tomato for three days.
+In June 2007, Largen arrived at Fry Street, hoping to obtain demolition process shots, when he discovered activists had seized the gutted building that housed The Tomato Pizza.
+He decided to stay and keep filming while conducting interviews with dozens of people.

-Largen captured the building on video while it burned in a raging arson fire on June 27, 2007.
+Largen captured the building on video while it burned due to arson on June 27, 2007.
 Later, Denton arson investigators acquired Largen's camera, and his video footage was used as crime evidence to obtain a warrant for Moseley, who was arrested and accused of setting the fire.
-Largen's footage was also utilized by Moseley's attorney to build a defense.

 The completed film, The Burning of Fry Street, won the Jury Award for "Best Documentary Short" at Thin Line Film Festival.
-During the festival, a mysterious firebomb was set to blow up the festival headquarters, almost killing several people and destroying the raw footage from the film.
-Arson investigators believed the release of The Burning of Fry Street may have angered the perpetrator(s).
-Denton Record-Chronicle did not report the incident, for fear of inspiring "copycat" attacks.
+During the festival, a firebomb was set to blow up the festival headquarters, almost killing several people and destroying the raw footage from the film.
+Denton Record-Chronicle did not report the incident, for fear of inspiring copycat attacks.

-The Burning of Fry Street received critical acclaim among underground film aficionados and is included in the extensive 2008 DVD compilation, Bohemia Rising: The Story of Fry Street.
-The compilation chronicles the weeklong demonstrations, arson of The Tomato Pizza, and aftermath, and includes the live music video ("The Denton Polka") which Largen directed for the Grammy award-winning ensemble, Brave Combo.
+The film received critical acclaim among underground film aficionados and is included in the extensive 2008 DVD compilation, Bohemia Rising: The Story of Fry Street.
+The compilation chronicles the weeklong demonstrations, arson of The Tomato Pizza, and aftermath, and includes the live music video ("The Denton Polka") which Largen directed for the Grammy award-winning ensemble Brave Combo.

-No one has been indicted or formally charged with the arson blaze that consumed The Tomato Pizza.